Sand-jrd/GreeDS/README.md

 Refactored implementation of the [original code](https://github.com/bpairet/mayo_hci) from [Pairet et al](https://arxiv.org/pdf/2008.05170.pdf)

 Updtates to `MAYONNAISE` version :
-  - Can be used without the optimization part (`MAYONNAISE`).
+  - Can be used indepedently of the optimization part (`MAYONNAISE`).
+  - No Deprecated packages (rotation without Kornia)
   - Option r_start
-  - No Deprecated packages (rotation without Kornia)
   - full_outputs options

-Version without deprecated dependency
+  - RDI option

 ## Install package